tl-its-umich-edu/kartograafr/README.md

 ### For Administrators and Developers

-To set up the application, users will need to perform configuration steps in the Canvas and ArcGIS instances that they want to connect, and specify environment variables to connect to those instances and determine other application settings.
+To set up the application, users will need to perform configuration steps in the Canvas and ArcGIS instances that they want to connect, and specify environment variables to access those instances and determine other application settings.
 The following sections provide instructions for how to complete this configuration.
 (Note: UM-affiliated users should contact Teaching & Learning, as much of this configuration is already in place.)